osmandapp/web/main/docs/user/widgets/quick-action.md

 </Tabs>

-To use the Quick Action button you need to enable this widget first.
+To use the Quick Action button, you have to enable this widget first.

 <!--
-- To open the Quick action menu just tap the button.
+- To open the Quick action menu, just tap the button.
 - By default, the Quick action button will appear on the right corner (above the zoom buttons), but it can be moved to any part of the screen by long tapping it. -->